Skip to content

 Care Centres and Homes of Safety

-Welcome to our Assisted Living and Self Help Centres Page, where we provide information about the various types of Residential Facilities in South Africa which have been specifically developed to accommodate and care for persons with physical impairments or disabilities.
+Welcome to our Care Centres and Homes of Safety Page, where we provide information about the various types of Residential Facilities in South Africa which have been specifically developed to accommodate and care for persons with Neurological Impairments or disabilities.

-These Residential Facilities may provide short- or long-term care to those who don’t live with their families, caregiver, or on their own due to their impairment and the assistance that they require.
+These Centres may provide short- or long-term care to those who don’t live with their families, caregiver, or on their own due to their impairment and the assistance that they require.

 1. Do you have an impairment or disability that prevents you from living on your own or with family members?

-2. Are you Looking for a Home or Residential Facility that can accommodate your needs as a person with a physical impairment?
+2. Are you Looking for a Home or Residential Facility that can accommodate your needs as a person with a Neurological impairment?

 If your answer is “Yes” to both these questions, you are in the right place!
-The below Assisted Living and Self-Help Centres page provides information about the options available to you.
+The below Care Centres and Homes of Safety page provides information about the options available to you.

 It includes information about these Organisations, Companies and Government run facilities, which offer this accommodation, care and/or Respite Services that assist persons with Physical Impairments and/or disabilities.